rkendel1/AI-RAG-Assistant-Chatbot/README.md

   - Generation: Use a generative model to create a response based on the augmented input.
   - Feedback Loop: Implement a feedback loop to continuously improve the system based on user interactions and feedback.
   - LangChain: Use LangChain to manage the entire process, from retrieval to generation, ensuring a seamless integration of RAG into the chatbot's workflow.
+  - Pinecone: Use Pinecone for vector similarity search to efficiently retrieve relevant documents or data for the RAG model.

 ## Technologies Used